FredHutch/coop/_posts/2020-08-25-coop-values.md

 > * We've updated the value "champion accessibility" to "champion inclusivity and accessibility".
 > * We have begun developing a Code of Conduct to translate our values to explicit behavioral expectations.

-> As of 10/03 these values have been formally adopted.
+> As of 10/03 these values have been formally adopted and have been posted on the [About page](https://fredhutch.github.io/coop/about/).